Holy Week – Good Friday Mark 15:1-47

 Good Friday was the last day of Jesus’ life on earth before His resurrection.
 He was betrayed by Judas, just as He said, and denied by Peter, just as He said.
 His disciples scattered, Just as He said.

-They stripped Him of His clothes letting him hang there naked on the cross, and cast lots for them, Fulfilling another prophesy.
+They stripped Him of His clothes letting him hang there naked on the cross, and gambled for them, Fulfilling another prophesy.
 (Psalm 22:18)

 All of these things happened just as He said.

 Luke 9:21-22, 9:43-45, 18:31-34

 Two prisoners were crucified alongside Jesus, again fulfilling prophesy (Isaiah 53:12).